 1. The Skiing/Snowboarding

-The 3 Valleys is the world’s largest ski area, with more than 600km of pistes and 180 lifts.
-This basically means, that whatever level you are, there will be slopes to suit you (and many of them), and some fantastic off piste too.
+The Three Valleys is the world’s largest ski area, with more than 600km of pistes and 180 lifts.
+This basically means that whatever level you are at, there will be slopes to suit you (and many of them), and some fantastic off-piste too.
 As well as this, most of the piste is above 2500m, which means great snow.

 The 3 Valleys are made up of 8 resorts.
-The largest and best known are Meribel, Courchevel, and Val Thorens.
-I was visiting with a group of 10 friends and family, staying in Courchevel.
+The largest and best-known are Meribel, Courchevel, and Val Thorens.
+On my most recent trip, I was visiting with a group of 10 friends and family, staying in Courchevel.
 We are all completely different abilities (I like to think I’m somewhere in the middle…towards the good end!), but we all had a fantastic trip, and there was more than enough mountain to suit all of our abilities.

 After a long (or short) day on the mountain, there is nothing better than grabbing a beer and reflecting on the day’s events.
-Or better still, dancing on a table, while amazing DJ’s and musicians pump out music over the view of the valley below.
-The 3 valleys have some great bars for Apres, and I have a few definite favourites….
+Or better still, dancing on a table, while amazing DJs and musicians pump out music over the view of the valley below.
+The Three Valleys have some great bars for après ski, and I have a few definite favourites….

-Now a chain or 5 bars across the Alps, there are two in the 3 valleys, one situated above Meribel and the other in Val Thorens.
+Now a chain of 5 bars across the Alps, there are two in the Three Valleys, one situated above Meribel and the other in Val Thorens.
 It really is an atmosphere like no other, particularly when the sun is shining.
 I’ve managed to visit most of La Folie Douce bars, many times, always ending up on the table, covered in champagne (the dancers spray it from the roof), dancing to some awesome music.

 A few other bars worth mentioning…..

-The 3 Valleys has 12 Michelin star restaurants!
+The Three Valleys has 12 Michelin-star restaurants!
 Sadly, I couldn’t afford to eat in any of them, however, there is so much fantastic food elsewhere.
-The traditional Savoyard cuisine is amazing (and very unhealthy!), dishes include fondue, raclette and pierre chaud.
-We tried out all 3 at the L’Arbe restaurant in Courchevel 1850, which was fantastic.
+The traditional Savoyard cuisine is amazing (and very unhealthy!), and dishes include fondue, raclette and pierre chaud.
+We tried out all 3 in Courchevel 1850.
 I opted for raclette, which is a huge slab of cheese placed under a heater…as the cheese melts you slice pieces off and eat with potatoes, charcuterie and veg.
-The other two were slightly more meat heavy, pierre chaud is beef cooked on a hot stone, the meat was so tender and delicious I would definitely recommend it.
+The other two were slightly more meat-heavy, pierre chaud is beef cooked on a hot stone, the meat was so tender and delicious, I would definitely recommend it.
 And you can’t really go wrong with a fondue.
 We had the non-cheese version, so you dipped the raw meat in hot oil to cook it.
 Yum!

-So, if you are looking for a ski area that has everything, then look no further than the 3 valleys!
+So if you are looking for a ski area that has everything, then look no further than the Three Valleys!